pinterest/api-quickstart/python/README.md

 In every new shell, you'll need to activate the virtualenv and configure the environment.

 ```
+$ cd python # from the top of this repository
 $ . ./venv/api/bin/activate
 $ . ../common/scripts/api_env
 ```